jsoref/vscode-go/src/debugAdapter/Readme.md

 1. Follow the [preliminary steps to build vscode-go](#preliminary-steps)
 2. Sideload the your local vscode-go extension to the locally run Visual Studio Code.
 This is done by copying the contents of the vscode-go folder into `$HOME/.vscode-oss-dev/extensions/ms-vscode.go` (the location may vary by OS)
 3. Open the `vscode` folder in Visual Studio Code.
 Launch the VS Code debug instance (OSS - Code) by choosing the `Launch VS Code` debug configuration from the drop down in the debug viewlet.
-Add a breakpoint in the desired localtion.
+Add a breakpoint in the desired location.
 4. In another instance of Visual Studio Code, open the `vscode-go` folder.
 Choose the `Launch as server` debug configuration from the drop down in the debug viewlet.
-Add a breakpoint in the desired localtion in the `vscode-go/src/debugAdapter/goDebug.ts` file
+Add a breakpoint in the desired location in the `vscode-go/src/debugAdapter/goDebug.ts` file
 5. Open the Go application that you want to debug in the OSS Code instance initiated in step 3.
 Create a debug configuration if it doesn't exist.
 In this configuration add `"debugServer": 4711` in the root of the configuration.
 Start debugging your Go application and the breakpoint in the `goDebug.ts` file in the other VS Code instance will be hit, along with the breakpoints set up in the vscode files